steveh127/UM-Micropython/WOPR/README.md

 Again with your favourite browser, on any device connected to your local network, enter the displayed IP address into the address field.
-This brings up the WOPR website giving control of all features of the WOPR with a messaging facility.
+This brings up the WOPRs website giving control of all features of the WOPR with a messaging facility.
 Clock settings changed will be retained.

 ## Technical Notes